 Mindfulness Retreat for Educators

-Take time this summer to cultivate your capacity for attention, emotional balance and compassion both in and out of the classroom.
-Designed to support you in bringing mindful presence to your personal life and professional work in schools, this retreat includes periods of silent meditation practice, mindful movement, solitary reflection, experiences in and with the natural world, and opportunities to share perspectives and experiences with other educators.
+Take time to cultivate your capacity for attention, emotional balance and compassion in and out of the classroom.
+Designed to support you in bringing a mindful presence to your personal life and professional work in schools, this retreat includes daily periods of silent meditation practice, one full day of silence, mindful movement, solitary reflection, time in the natural world, and opportunities to share perspectives and experiences with other educators.

-- 1st time Hemera applicant who is new to meditation or hasn’t attended a residential retreat longer than a weekend is eligible for 100% cost coverage.
+- 100% Funding – for individuals who have never attended a residential meditation retreat longer than a weekend.
 However, we request that each participant offers something toward the cost of the program if you are able.
 We suggest $100, but please let us know what is workable for you.
 In addition to making an energetic exchange, this allows us to make funding available to more people. *Please note this energetic exchange is a request from the presenter and is specific to this program.

 Rona Wilensky is Director of Mindfulness Programs and a senior faculty member for SMART in Education—a research-based mindfulness program for educators at PassageWorks Institute.
 She has served on the Leadership Council of the Initiative on Contemplative Teaching and Learning at Garrison Institute and has helped plan and facilitate convenings on contemplative practice and social justice.
 She served as founding principal of New Vista High School in Boulder, Colorado from 1992 – 2009.

 Kristin McKeown is a teacher advocate and personal coach who helps hard-working educators manage their stress, integrate mindfulness and meditation into their lives, and find the balance that allows them to be at their best.
 As the founder of TeachingBalance, Kristin integrates her experience as a meditation teacher with her 22 years in public education to offer mindfulness-based strategies for wellness and self-care.